tdkehoe/Learn-To-Code-By-Breaking-Stuff/Angular_CRUD.md

 Line 1 uses the Angular directive ```ng-repeat```.
 This binds to the array (JSON object) ```$scope.movies``` that was created in ```HomeController.js```. ```movie``` refers to each element (object) in the array. ```movieName``` etc. are the properties of the objects.
 Angular then just spins out the data however you set it up.

 Line 6 is a little different.
 We're specifying that we want an image, and using the Angular directive ```ng-src```.
 The data is a URL for the image.
 If the image isn't available ```alt="{{movie.movieName}}"``` replaces the image with the name of the movie.

+> If you get an error “No 'Access-Control-Allow-Origin' header is present on the requested resource” then the server is missing a CORS library such as a Node Module.
+This isn't a bug on the client (Angular) side.

 ### Add More Movies